 Photo with Madison

-We will meet virtually for an hour each week and cover these topics:
+We will meet virtually for one hour each week and cover topics such as:

-How to use the tools you have (more extensive for digital camera users)
+How to work with the tools you have

 What will my teen get out of this class?

-By the end of the course, your teen will have a solid foundation of photography knowledge and a framework to continue their artistic journey.
+By the end of the course, your teen will understand what makes a good photo and will have the foundational skills to continue their photographic journey.

 Alongside the weekly meeting, I will be available for virtual office hours 2 times a week.